-Best Buy: Fiscal 1Q Earnings Snapshot
+Best Buy is very strong in 1Q; Wall Street sours on outlook

 - Airbus says Boeing suffered little real damage from A350 and A380 subsidies that WTO has ruled illegal

-Best Buy expects full-year earnings in the range of $4.80 to $5 per share, with revenue ranging from $41 billion to $42 billion.
+“At the heart of Best Buy’s strategy is a view that it can use its assets to help enrich people’s lives through technology,” said Neil Saunders, managing director of GlobalData Retail.
+“While the statement may sound grandiose, it is based on a common-sense view that many consumers want help and advice in navigating the multitude of technology products, devices, and solutions that exist today.
+This happens to be something that is often most effectively done in-person at physical locations; both of which are things that Best Buy has and can leverage.”

-Best Buy shares have risen 11 percent since the beginning of the year, while the Standard & Poor’s 500 index has climbed 2 percent.
-The stock has increased 47 percent in the last 12 months.
+Shares of Best Buy Co. fell almost 3 percent before the opening bell.
+Shares are up 50 percent from a year ago, today.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
+Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on BBY at https://www.zacks.com/ap/BBY